coreruleset/coreruleset/CONTRIBUTING.md

 Full documentation of the required formatting and available options of the YAML tests can be found at https://github.com/coreruleset/ftw/blob/main/docs/YAMLFormat.md.

+Documentation about how to run tests is on Coreruleset's [page](https://coreruleset.org/docs/development/testing/).

 ### Positive Tests

 Example of a simple *positive test*: